 Fine Dining On the Trail

-Take note that while a backpacking stove is important (you might see the 2015 best backpacking stoves comparison to select a good strove for outdoors), you would need a proper receptacle to hold whatever you’ve been cooking.
+Take note that while a backpacking stove is important (you might see the 2016 best lightweight backpacking stoves reviews comparison to select a good strove for outdoors), you would need a proper receptacle to hold whatever you’ve been cooking.
 It’ll most likely be soup that you’ll be cooking most of the time, so you would probably want to consider buying a mug or tumbler to hold it all in.
 This obviously works great for holding coffee or any other heated beverages as well.
 No need to spend a fortune here: An aluminum mug with a lid would do the job while lasting a really long time.
 These mugs could easily be found in flea markets or dollar stores.

 Speaking of water, any source you find, whether it be a lake or a river, should still be treated with caution.
 As with camping, a filtration device or some purification pills will guarantee that the water you chug down is clean, without you having to boil it.
 It also helps to have a sturdy utensil around to help you eat.
 While there are options for separate spoons and forks, you will probably appreciate the portability and function of a simple spork.